 Wadebridge School aims to create a caring and stimulating environment in which high standards of teaching and learning are promoted and in which all students can achieve success.
-During our last Ofsted inspection the team said:
+During our last Ofsted inspection in November 2014 the team said:

 We also aim to develop in all students a sense of self-esteem, responsibility and mutual respect.
 In a rapidly changing world we aim to equip each student with a range of transferable skills and the ability to make informed decisions.
 Employers want to see a balance between “qualifications” and those personal strengths which makes our young people so successful.
 Qualities and skills such as: resilience; honesty; effective communication; the ability to problem solve and to work independently or as a part of a wider team.

 In March 2013, in order to evaluate our progress and plan our next steps of school improvement, we undertook a full survey of the views of our students, their parents and staff.
 A summary of the findings can be accessed here but I wanted to highlight the fact that when “rating” how successful the school is in achieving its core priorities, parents rated “developing confidence”, “school discipline” and “encouraging and listening to parents’ views” the highest.
 Students rated “careers advice” “school facilities” and “discipline” and staff, “pupils’ respect for staff and others” and “pupils’ attitudes to learning”.